Size Charts

 Measuring The Sample.

-In order to create a size chart it is necessary to produce a garment spec first, by measuring the sample.
 The sample wont necessarily measure the same as the pattern, but if the measures are only as a reference for grading rather than checking production, this may not matter.

 You would think that just measuring a garment would be simple and straight forward, but without years of experience it can prove really difficult to produce accurate measurements.